patricksurry/TaliForth2/docs/manual.md

 > <http://www.bradrodriguez.com/papers/moving1.htm> by Brad Rodriguez.

-Spoiler alert: Tali Forth is a subroutine-threaded (STC) variant with a 16-bit cell size and a dictionary that keeps headers and code separate.
+Spoiler alert: Tali Forth is a subroutine-threaded (STC) variant with a 16-bit cell size and a dictionary that allows separated headers and code.
 If you don’t care and just want to use the program, skip ahead.

 #### Characteristics of the 65c02